rustymagnet3000/notarize_a_cli_macos_app/README.md

-# Notarize a macOS app
+# Notarize and Package a command-line app on macOS app

 ## Why?